 - workshop insurance/trip insurance

-- computer, laptop or digital camera are not provided
+- computer, laptop or digital camera are not provided but are recommended

 - lunch (restaurants within walking distance)